yraheja77/RandomVariateGenerator/README.md

 This document provides the user's guide, complete source code, and some appropriate examples to show the outcome of the generator.

-### Bernoulli Distribution

-### Binomial Distribution
-Draw samples from a binomial distribution.

-$e^{i \pi} = -1$

-Samples are drawn from a binomial distribution with specified parameters, n trials and p probability of success where n is an integer >= 0 and p is in the interval [0,1]. (n may be input as a float, but it is truncated to an integer in use)